Hudson Link: History

-The Lower Hudson Transit Link was developed to help relieve the traffic conditions on travel between Rockland & Westchester Counties, as well as plan for future population growth.
-The initial plan by the Mass Transit Task Force was published in 2014 when the Tappan Zee Bridge was going to be replaced with what was then called the New NY Bridge (now the Mario Cuomo Bridge).
+Hudson Link was developed to help relieve the traffic conditions on travel between Rockland & Westchester Counties, as well as plan for future population growth.
+The initial plan by the Mass Transit Task Force was published in 2014 when the Tappan Zee Bridge was going to be replaced.
 The initial plan consisted seven services, provide intercounty and intracounty service to Rockland and Westchester Counties, and the New York City borough of The Bronx.
 All these routes would operate along dedicated bus lane segments, with Traffic Signal Priority: